jeslopalo/flash-messages/README.md

  - `flash-messages-taglibs`     **(_[0.1.0-SNAPSHOT](http://)_)**

 ####Building from sources
-To build the latest version directly from source and install the libraries in your local repository you can run:
+You can build the latest version directly from source and then install the modules into your local repository.
+Just run:
 ```sh
 $ mkdir flash-messages-repository
 $ cd flash-messages-repository